 Overriding the converter with a simple relay contact between input and output would cause a significant compressor input voltage transient, from 10 V to whichever the solar panel voltage would be at that time.
 The best way to override the converter is to raise its output voltage until it becomes equal to the input voltage.
-A changeover relay contact (power relays PR1-PR4 in Figure 6) can then be used to disconnect the individual compressor from the converter and to connect it directly to the solar panel.
-This process must be performed after startup, since during startup the converter output voltage must be maintained at around 10 V, as explained above.
-A dedicated control unit, named 'duty ratio ramp-up module' in Figure 7, is responsible for interrupting the converter's closed-loop and imposing a slow increase of the converter's output voltage by means of increasing the duty ratio (Fig.8) of the switch S. This operation is performed upon a computer-generated command.
+A changeover relay contact (power relays PR1-PR4 in Figure 5) can then be used to disconnect the individual compressor from the converter and to connect it directly to the solar panel.
+This process must be performed after startup. since during startup the converter output voltage must be maintained at around 10 V, as explained above.
+A dedicated control unit, named 'duty ratio ramp-up module' in Figure 6, is responsible for interrupting the converter's closed-loop imposing a slow increase of the converter's output voltage by means of increasing the duty ratio (Fig.7)